AniKar/DFALang/README.md

 # Automata
-An interpreter of a simple language for working with Deterministic Finite Automata.
+An interpreter of a compact language for working with Deterministic Finite Automata.

 ### Introduction
 The language has a simple structure.
 It allows you to define Deterministic Finite Automata and ask to accept strings by them.